bussidn/PrgrammersAreTheWorstReaders/README.md

 => Because the bias here is thinking that our programming languages, so expressive may they be, are *actually* languages.

-### We don't communicate intent

-The reasons why we
 Our languages only possess a few *key words*.
-All the vocabulary, verbs, basically all taht matters to understand the purpose is business dependend.
-If the most basic grammer stay the same, we have to express totally different things with the same 20 words.
+All the vocabulary, verbs, and basically all that really **matters to understand** the intent does not exist in that language at first place.
+Only the most basic grammer comes from the programming language and stay the same, we have to express every thing else differently from project to project.

-with every project, and the way to use that language is pretty much *personnal*.
+More, the way to use that language is often very *personnal*.

-  you're done with the code, you should have understood the business you've been doing for a long time.
-Therefore, your mind has already migrated from the question 'What to do?' to 'How to do it ?'
-But remember that the main thing to explain is the **What**, not the **How**.
-It is hard to remember after hours or days of work on how to achieve the goal.
+So, make sure that the business code you create is enough to replicate the business language and that your **code** is as expressive as the business is.
+This is why DDD and its ubiquitous language is so appriciated once you tasted it.
+It make the whole team agreed on the vocabulary it should learn and what is **readible**.

+### Frameworks / Architectures had the best of us

 ## Craft tools